Here are stories and testimonials from individuals associated with A Touch of Understanding.

 As he began to speak, a classmate sitting right next to his chair started to laugh.
 Thankfully this didn’t deter Mark.
 He explained the reason he needed the braces and how he put them on every morning.
 He began to tell of his experiences at Shriners Hospital for Children and some of his impressive medical knowledge.
 This young boy, who a few minutes before was a source of interruption, was now leading the discussion.
 His classmate was no longer laughing, but looking at Mark with a serious, sincere expression.

-Following the completion of the program, the children filed from the multipurpose room headed back to their classrooms.
+Following the completion of the program, the children filed from the multipurpose room and headed back to their classrooms.
 One of the adults asked if they had enjoyed A Touch of Understanding.
 Mark looked up and answered boldly, “Yes!
 And I helped!”

-A Touch of Understanding allowed Mark to share his experiences and knowledge far beyond his years, with his classmates.
-ATOU, through discussions and the activity stations, (wheelchairs, crutches, canes, Braille, artificial limbs, braces and mirror-writing) helped his fifth grade classmates to better understand the challenges he and others with disabilities face on a daily basis.
+A Touch of Understanding allowed Mark to share his experiences and knowledge, far beyond his years, with his classmates.
+ATOU, through discussions and the activity stations (wheelchairs, crutches, canes, Braille, artificial limbs, braces and mirror-writing), helped his fifth grade classmates to better understand the challenges he and others with disabilities face on a daily basis.
 His classmates’ actions changed from disrespectful to those of understanding and acceptance.
 A Touch of Understanding allowed this young boy to speak on his own behalf to educate his peers.

 From our Volunteer, JDD’s Perspective

 Ruby and I were working together helping children learn how to use the white mobility canes.
 This activity gives the students a little bit of an idea of how I navigate as a blind person.